atugman/IBM-Cloud/Labs/ALB-Lab/alb-lab.md

 ## Introduction

 This article serves as a guide to constructing a demonstration of an Application Load Balancer (ALB), illustrating exactly how they work, the motives for using one, and a few interesting experiments.

 Additionally, we'll observe the functionality of an IBM Cloud Instance Group, and illustrate how using one in conjunction with an ALB can help us deliver highly-available and scalable web applications.

 ALBs play an important role in how enterprises deliver software (in this case, web-based applications) to their customers.
 A copious amount of deliberation should be put into validating this kind of architecture, including load balancer configurations, routing algorithms, health checks, persistent storage, etc. Proper consideration and configuration are vital to ensuring applications are fully functional and available to end users.

 For a more detailed explanation on load balancing, visit this article from IBM: https://www.ibm.com/topics/load-balancing.

 Depending on your level of experience in the realm of networking, you may find that the experiments in this writeup are fairly rudimentary.
-The goal is to bring some foundational concepts to life with unique illustrations while reinforcing concepts vital to application uptime.
+The goal is to bring some foundational concepts to life with illustrations while reinforcing concepts vital to application uptime.
 This writeup should provide exercises appropriate for most experience levels.

-We'll start by deploying properly configured VPC infrastructure, including an ALB and instance group, then tamper with the configurations enough to illustrate when and why it might break, why that behavior should or should not be expected, and how to avoid some common pitfalls.
+We'll start by deploying properly configured VPC infrastructure, including an ALB and instance group.

+Then, we'll tamper with the configurations enough to illustrate when and why it might break, why that behavior should or should not be expected, and how to avoid some common pitfalls.

 ## Prerequisites